-A member of the core doctoral faculty will official academic advisor for all the doctoral students.
+Members of the core doctoral faculty are the official academic advisors for all the doctoral students.
 Students work with their advisor on program planning, coursework, scheduling, record keeping with the program office, and monitoring of student progress through the doctoral program.
 The dissertation chair, once identified, advises on research structure and progress.